abinit/abinit/doc/mkdocs-tutorials/source_code.md

 # Developing for ABINIT

-## Introducing ABINIT to new developers (WARNING : some parts are severely outdated ...).
+## Introducing ABINIT to new developers

+WARNING : some parts are severely outdated ...

 This tutorial introduces ABINIT to the new developers.
 We want here to give a first insight into the internals of ABINIT.
 In other words, you will look at